Don't let 12 days of Christmas spending turn into a 12-month debt hangover

 No annual fee credit cards

 The standout feature of this type of card is, as you can probably guess, the fact that you aren't charged an annual fee.
-This can save you a considerable amount with the card, especially when it comes to Christmas time.
-These cards can either charge no annual fee for the life of the card, or have a waived annual fee for the first year.
+These cards can either charge no annual fee for the life of the card, or have a waived or discounted annual fee for the first year.
 Either way, there are savings to be had.
 With these cards, you should keep the following in mind:

 - How long does 'no annual fee' apply?
 As mentioned above, the no annual fee offer may not apply to the life of the card, or it might only be available to qualifying customers.
 Check the details of the offer before you apply to see that you're eligible.

 - Does the card offer competitive rates?
-While a card with no annual fee can help you save, it can also cost you a lot if it has a high interest rate.
+While a card with no annual fee can help you save, it can also cost you a lot if it has a high interest rate and you carry a balance.
 Compare the purchase rate, and balance transfer rate if applicable, to see if the card is a competitive all-round option.

 - What other features does the card offer?
-No annual fee does not mean 'no features', as these cards often come with some lucrative features to supplement your credit card spending.
-No annual fee cards can come linked to rewards programs, offer bonus points, come with complimentary insurance covers and also balance transfer offers.
+No annual fee does not mean 'no features', as these cards sometimes come with lucrative features to supplement your credit card spending.
+No annual fee cards can come linked to rewards programs, offer bonus points, come with complimentary insurance covers and also balance transfer promotions.

 Rewards Credit Cards